Real-Time Learning of Predictive Dynamic Obstacle Models for Robotic Motion Planning: Introduction

 \section{Introduction}

-Autonomous robotic systems often operate in environments where other dynamic and non-coordinated agents operate.
+Autonomous robotic systems often operate in the presence of other dynamic and non-coordinated agents.
 For example, autonomous cars must navigate around vehicles, pedestrians, and cyclists \cite{gulzar2021survey,yaqoob2020autonomous}.
 In autonomous drone racing, drones must avoid crashing into other drones on the racecourse \cite{spica2018realtime, hanover2023survey_arxiv} and in maritime robotics, a shipboard robotic arm or autonomous crane must plan for the payload's motion while compensating for the ship's sea-induced oscillations.
-In such settings, the other agent's dynamics and intentions are typically unknown while onboard sensing provides noisy, partial observations.
-Safe, efficient behavior therefore hinges on accurate short-horizon prediction under uncertainty to enable collision-free planning and real-time control.
+In such settings, the other agent's dynamics and intentions are typically unknown, while onboard sensing provides noisy, partial observations of the agent motions.
+Safe, efficient behavior therefore hinges on accurate short-horizon prediction of agent motion under uncertainty to enable collision-free planning and real-time control.
 Thus, this paper introduces a data-driven framework for real-time learning and short-horizon prediction from noisy, partial observations.